-1. Inspections by public officials.
-The Mayor or his or her designee and the Fire Marshal or his or her designee, are hereby authorized and directed to make inspections as are necessary to determine compliance with these regulations.
+1. Inspections by public officials. ~~The Mayor or his or her designee and the The Code Enforcement Officer~~, Fire Marshal or ~~his or her~~ their designee, are ~~hereby~~ authorized and directed to make inspections as ~~are~~ necessary to determine compliance with these regulations.

-2. Authority to inspect.
-The Mayor or the Mayor's designee, the Fire Marshal or his or her designee, the Tax Assessor-Collector, and the Water Superintendent shall have the power to enter at reasonable times upon any private or public property for the purpose of inspecting or investigating conditions relating to the enforcement of this section.
-They shall have the power and authority in discharging their official duties to inspect the register containing a record of all residents of the manufactured home park.
+~~2.
+Authority to inspect.
+The Mayor or the Mayor's designee, the Fire Marshal or his or her designee, the Tax Assessor Collector, and the Water Superintendent shall have the power to enter at reasonable times upon any private or public property for the purpose of inspecting or investigating conditions relating to the enforcement of this section.
+They shall have the power and authority in discharging their official duties to inspect the register containing a record of all residents of the manufactured home park.~~

 3. Access to premises.
-It shall be the duty of every occupant of a manufactured home park to give the licensee, his or her agent, or authorized employee access to any part of the park at reasonable times for the purpose of making repairs or alterations as are necessary to effect compliance with this section.
+It shall be the duty of every occupant of a manufactured home park to give the ~~licensee, his or her agent~~ owner/agent, or authorized employee access to any part of the park at reasonable times for the purpose of making repairs or alterations as ~~are~~ necessary to effect compliance with this section.